pierreDev33/crawler.ninja/README.md

 ```
 This script logs on the console all crawled pages thanks to the usage of the log-plugin component.

-The Crawler component emits different kind of events that plugins can uses (see below)
+The Crawler component emits different kind of events that plugins can use (see below).
 When the crawl ends, the event 'end' is emitted.

-* Create a new plugin
+*Create a new plugin*

 This is not mandatory to implement all crawler events.
 You can also reduce the scope of the crawl by using the different options (see below).